Internet Research Methods in Psychology

 Workload, Grading, and Expectations

-We will work through one chapter of the book a week.
+We will work through approximately one chapter of the book a week.
 I will introduce the basic concepts to you in class and walk you through some examples.
 After that introduction, however, I expect you to read the chapter and work through the examples discussed therein.
 You probably need to set aside 6 hours a week outside of class for reading and practicing your programming skills.

 You will be given mini-projects throughout the semester as a way of keeping you on track and helping you evaluate your strengths and weaknesses.
 From a grading perspective, one of the nice things about web design is that a program either works or it does not and, more importantly, it is quite clear when the program is working well.
 As such, these projects will be graded on a pass/fail basis.

-If you do not have some sense of what you would like to do for your final project by the end of the first week, this is not the class for you.
+If you do not have some sense of what you would like to do for your final project by the end of the first week, this is not the right class for you.
 I say this because there is limited space in the class and I want to make sure that those taking it are the ones most likely to benefit from it.

 Policy on Missed Tests and Assignments